VOLT

 Remote desktop support

 For containers built with a desktop environment, VOLT can open a remote desktop session in the browser.
-In practice, that is a capability rather than a default.
-The image and port setup have to support it, and the container needs to be running before the UI exposes the session entry point.
+The image and port setup must support it, and the container must be running before the UI exposes the session entry point.

 On this page